 Lasik for military personnel has increased in popularity.
 If you’re in the military or have thought of joining the military, poor vision is a hindrance.
 Not only can it detract from your ability in training or in the line of duty, but it also may disqualify you from entry into certain positions and programs.

 Thankfully, eye surgery is a viable option that’s available to every service member, and the surgery may even be covered by the military.
 If you suffer from poor vision, here’s a guide to help you regain your sight and be all that you can be.

 Does Vision Correction Disqualify You From Military Service?

 In the earlier years of the military before the advent of eye surgery, cadets and privates that were qualified for senior positions may have been disqualified because of vision problems.

 Since 1995, the U.S. Military has used its own team of ophthalmologists and eye surgeons to correct vision to military personnel.
 With a high success rate, current service members have attained 20/20 vision, allowing them to obtain jobs once thought impossible.

 If you’re military personnel with poor vision, LASIK or PRK surgery has been proven to restore sight and give you the upper hand to high-level jobs in the military.

-Dr. Alexandra Chebil is an Orange County Ophthalmologist that has performed over 50,000 surgeries in her private Irvine laser vision correction practice.
+Dr. Alexandra Chebil is an Orange County Ophthalmologist that has performed over 50,000 surgeries in her private Newport Beach laser vision correction practice.
 She has treated many patients that are military personnel that can finally enjoy 20/20 vision without the need for glasses or contact lenses.